kevzhuo/Spam_Detection/README.md

-Students Working on This Project: Kevin Zhuo and Daniel ZHang
+Students Working on This Project: Kevin Zhuo and Daniel Zhang